Truganini: Extinction myth

-The dominant narrative in the years surrounding Truganini's death was that she was the last "full-blooded" Aboriginal Tasmanian.
-The narrative was reinforced by the widely read 1870 book The Last of the Tasmanians, which cast Truganini as the last remnant of her doomed people.
-These narratives often framed the "extinction" of the proud and noble Aboriginal population of Tasmania as a sad but inevitable consequence of British colonisation.
-These framings led to a enduring popular myth that Tasmania's Aboriginal population had become extinct in the 19th century.
-This was not the case; two Aboriginal women from Tasmania had been taken to Kangaroo Island in South Australia and outlived Truganini, as did a woman named Fanny Cochrane Smith and her descendants.
-(Note: Whether Smith was a "full-blooded" or "half-caste" Aboriginal is disputed.)
-A substantial community of mixed-race Aboriginal Tasmanians continued to be born on Cape Barren Island and other islands in the Furneaux Group.
-This group, known as the "Islanders", were seen as "hybrids" by the colonists.
-Lyndall Ryan's 1981 book The Aboriginal Tasmanians was among the first works to seriously challenge the myth of Aboriginal Tasmanian extinction, but the idea would continue to be widely accepted by historians until the early 1990s.
+Upon the death of Truganini, the Tasmanian government declared the island's Aboriginal population extinct.
+The narrative that Truganini was the last surviving Aboriginal Tasmanian had been reinforced before her death by the widely read 1870 book The Last of the Tasmanians, which cast Truganini as the last remnant of her doomed people.
+Narratives regarding Aboriginal Tasmanians in the years surrounding her death often framed them as a proud and noble people whose extinction was a sad but inevitable consequence of British colonisation.
+The genocide scholar Tom Lawson argues that the extinction narrative served to reinforce the supposed power and superiority of the British Empire by presenting the Tasmanian Aboriginal community as having "simply been swept away by [its] might".

+The narratives that formed in the years surrounding Truganini's death led to an enduring popular belief that Tasmania's Aboriginal population had become extinct upon her death.
+(Note: The belief that Truganini was the last "full-blooded" Aboriginal Tasmanian was also mistaken.
+Two Aboriginal women from Tasmania who had been taken to Kangaroo Island in South Australia outlived Truganini.
+Fanny Cochrane Smith and her descendants were also alive at the time of Truganini's death, although whether Smith was a "full-blooded" or "half-caste" Aboriginal woman was debated.)
+However, a substantial community of Aboriginal Tasmanians continued to be born on Cape Barren Island and other islands in the Furneaux Group.
+This community, referred to as the Islanders, were descended from the children of Aboriginal women and white sealers and were seen as "hybrids" by the colonists.
+Their claims of Aboriginal identity were widely dismissed until the latter half of the 20th century on account of their mixed descent and the widespread view that Aboriginality was a fixed and biological characteristic that relied on "full-bloodedness".
+The historian Lyndall Ryan's 1981 book The Aboriginal Tasmanians was among the first works of history to challenge the extinction myth and argue for the existence of a surviving community of Aboriginal Tasmanians.

-In the aftermath of the Second World War, there began to be greater recognition of the extermination of Aboriginal Tasmanians as an act of genocide.
-Truganini's skeleton was removed from the Tasmanian Museum in 1947 amidst this growing discomfort.
-The writer Clive Turnbull published a book titled Black War: The Extermination of the Tasmanian Aborigines in 1948, in which he presented Truganini as more active figure who resisted the extermination of her people.
-This new mythology influenced the creation of new artistic and literary depictions of Truganini as symbolic of the genocide perpetrated against the Tasmanian Aboriginal population.
-The historian Rebe Taylor argues that Truganini became a symbol of white Australians' guilt at the extermination of her people.
+In the aftermath of the Second World War, as genocide entered public discourse, the treatment of Aboriginal Tasmanians began to provoke greater discomfort.
+A campaign from members of the public led to the removal of Truganini's skeleton from public display at the Tasmanian Museum in 1947.
+In 1948 the writer Clive Turnbull published Black War: The Extermination of the Tasmanian Aborigines, in which he presented Truganini as an active figure who resisted the extermination of her people.
+This new mythology influenced the creation of artistic and literary depictions of Truganini as symbolic of a genocide perpetrated against the Tasmanian Aboriginal population.
+The historian Rebe Taylor wrote in 2012 that Truganini had become a symbol of white Australians' guilt at the extermination of her people.